-Key Evaluation Questions Monitoring Questions Indicators Data Sources

-Does the NFL experts act as Does the NFL expert demonstrate Feedback from NFL-experts Qualitative questionnaires:

-support guides for the DTG1 of collaborative relationships with Feedback from DTG1 of teachers (Interviews-case studies- Lessons

-teachers at the local level? teachers? learnt- etc.)

-Does the NFL expert show

-competence in collaborative NFL Peer Assessment

-practices?
-NFL Self-Assessment

-Is the pilot process running as Are the students motivated to

-expected? attend the sessions?

-Are they enthusiastic about the

-new learning materials and tools?

-Does the NFL expert in

-collaboration with the teacher

-adapt the learning materials and

-tools to the needs of the

-students?

-Does adapting of materials and

-tools help in motivating and

-attaining the students?
+Key Evaluation Questions Monitoring Questions Indicators Data Sources Does the NFL experts act as support guides for the DTG1 of teachers at the local level?
+Does the NFL expert demonstrate collaborative relationships with teachers?
+Feedback from DTG1 of teachers Qualitative questionnaires: (Interviews-case studies- Lessons learnt- etc.) Does the NFL expert show competence in collaborative practices?
+NFL Peer Assessment NFL Self-Assessment Is the pilot process running as expected?
+Are the students motivated to attend the sessions?
+Are they enthusiastic about the new learning materials and tools?
+Does the NFL expert in collaboration with the teacher adapt the learning materials and tools to the needs of the students?
+Does adapting of materials and tools help in motivating and attaining the students?